Phabrico/Phabrico/README.md

 ## PhrictionTranslator
 creates an offline translation copy of a Phriction document (or including all documents under this Phriction document).
-Translation is performed by DeepL Free.
-To use this plugin, you need to sign up for an API key: https://www.deepl.com/pro-api
+Translation can be performed by means of an Excel file or online by DeepL Free.
+To use this plugin with DeepL, you need to sign up for an API key: https://www.deepl.com/pro-api

 ## PhrictionValidator
 verifies if all links to documents or files in a Phriction document (or including all documents under this Phriction document) are valid.